• Skip to primary navigation

 Here’s some advice from us on finding an online job and getting paid for it!

-When you are working, you are going to need your own bank account or a Paypal account set up so that you can get paid.
+When you start working, you need your own bank account to actually get paid.

-Our recommendation would be to get paid via PayPal to there is an easy track record of payments.
+Our recommendation would be to get paid via PayPal so there is an easy track record of payments and even send invoices if you keep freelancing.

 Make sure that you have these set up in advance before you start working, as you don’t want your payments to get tied up.